Gaia (spacecraft): Mission progress

 The testing and calibration phase, which started while Gaia was en route to SEL2 point, continued until the end of July 2014, three months behind schedule due to unforeseen issues with stray light entering the detector.
 After the six-month commissioning period, the satellite started its nominal five-year period of scientific operations on 25 July 2014 using a special scanning mode that intensively scanned the region near the ecliptic poles; on 21 August 2014 Gaia began using its normal scanning mode which provides more uniform coverage.

 Although it was originally planned to limit Gaias observations to stars fainter than magnitude 5.7, tests carried out during the commissioning phase indicated that Gaia could autonomously identify stars as bright as magnitude 3.
-When Gaia entered regular scientific operations in July 2014, it was configured to routinely process stars in the magnitude range 3 – 20.
-On the bright side of that limit, special operational procedures download raw scanning data for the remaining 230 stars brighter than magnitude 3; methods to reduce and analyse these data are being developed; and it is expected that there will be "complete sky coverage at the bright end" with standard errors of "a few dozen μas".
+When Gaia entered regular scientific operations in July 2014, it was configured to routinely process stars in the magnitude range 3–20.
+On the more luminous side of that limit, special operational procedures downloaded raw scanning data for the remaining 230 stars brighter than magnitude 3; methods to reduce and analyse these data were developed; and it was expected that there will be "complete sky coverage at the bright end" with standard errors of "a few dozen microarcseconds.

 On 30 August 2014, Gaia discovered its first supernova in another galaxy.
 On 3 July 2015, a map of the Milky Way by star density was released, based on data from the spacecraft.
-As of August 2016, "more than 50 billion focal plane transits, 110 billion photometric observations and 9.4 billion spectroscopic observations have been successfully processed."
+By August 2016, over 50 billion focal plane transits, 110 billion photometric observations and 9.4 billion spectroscopic observations were processed.

-In 2018 the Gaia mission was extended to 2020, and in 2020 it was further extended through 2022, with an additional "indicative extension" extending through 2025.
-The limiting factor to further mission extensions is the supply of nitrogen for the cold gas thrusters of the micro-propulsion system.
-The amount of dinitrogen tetroxide (NTO) and monomethylhydrazine (MMH) for the chemical propulsion subsystem on board might have been enough to stabilize the spacecraft at L2 for several decades.
+In 2018 the Gaia mission was extended to 2020, and in 2020 it was further extended until 2022, with an additional "indicative extension" extending to 2025.
+The limiting factor to further mission extensions was the supply of nitrogen for the cold gas thrusters of the micro-propulsion system.
+The amount of dinitrogen tetroxide and monomethylhydrazine for the chemical propulsion subsystem on board might have been enough to stabilize the spacecraft at L2 for several decades.
 Without the cold gas, though, the space craft could no longer be pointed on a microarcsecond scale.

 In March 2023, the Gaia mission was extended through the second quarter of 2025, when the spacecraft was expected to run out of cold gas propellant.

 End of mission

 Gaias last targeted observation was done on 10 January 2025.
 After several weeks of onboard technology tests, Gaia left its orbit near and was put into a heliocentric orbit away from Earth's sphere of influence.
 After downlinking all remaining data to Earth, Gaia was decommissioned and passivated on 27 March 2025.
-The mission has since entered a post-operations phase to complete and publish the final Gaia Data Release, DR5, by the end of 2030.
+The mission has since entered a post-operations phase to complete and publish the remaining data.